Boarding Your Body’s Stations

 would you meet me at their intersection?

-the sun lashes welts against their oily backs
+the sun slides welts down their shoulders

-you tell me they have kindness in their gaze
+you tell me they have kindness in their gaze as i

-you’re crosshaired between my two eyes
+crosshaired between my two eyes

 stuck in the habitual coffin-nod of what-we’ll-never-say: